8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 • Where is “Neglect of duty” or “Failure to provide?”

-No, it’s abusers and cheaters who do the blame game.
-And they don’t “fall” into it.
+Baskerville: The abusers and cheaters start the blame game.
+They don’t “fall” into it.
 It’s something they do routinely.
 Let’s not excuse their behavior by suggesting they passively “fall” into intimidating rage or chronic lying or reckless behavior or serial infidelity or child porn.
-When authors and organizations excuse them, they play into an abuser or cheater’s manipulation and desire to downplay their culpability.
+When Bisignano and Focus on the Family excuse abusers, and mutualize the blame (by implying that both individuals are equally at fault), they play into an abuser or cheater’s manipulation and desire to downplay their culpability.

 Abusers want a therapist who helps them to transfer the responsibility for their marriage-endangering sin onto their spouse.
 They want a therapist who says it’s just a “communication problem.”
 They want a therapist who will blame the invested spouse for being angry, and tell her she needs to be nicer.

-Abusive husbands love having an invested wife who is conscientious, someone with self-doubt who often takes a self-inventory and blame herself.
+Abusive husbands love having an invested conscientious wife, someone with self-doubt who often takes a self-inventory and blames herself.

 Abusers lack remorse.
 They may be up all night trying to block their wives from leaving, but they aren’t up at night repenting before the Lord.

-This would be good advice if it were clear that there was no abuse, sexual betrayal, addictions, or neglect of duty going on.
+It’s important for therapists to screen for abuse, sexual betrayal, addictions, or neglect of duty.
 When one of these things is present, it’s more than a “blind spot.”
 It’s a character issue.
-This is not a well-meaning person who just doesn’t know they are hurting their spouse.
+This is not a well-meaning person who simply doesn’t know they are hurting their spouse.

-Abusers abuse because they like to.
+Abusers like getting their way—and threats, guilt trips, false accusations, and bribes are fast and easy ways of cowing their spouse into complying.
 They don’t have much regard for the safety and wellbeing of those around them.
+They have no motivation to change.

 • Mental health issues. – we know that trauma victims develop mental and physical health issues, and often these reduce or go away after a life-saving divorce.
 A good book is The Body Keeps the Score written by one of the top experts in this field, psychiatrist Dr. Bessel van der Kolk.
 He was brought up in a devout Christian home.